zwh2119/Auto-Edge/README.md

 ### deploy necessary files on cloud and edge
-Some customized files needed to be deployed on devices previously.
-Corresponding paths need to be filled in yaml files of templates
+Some customized files needed to be deployed on devices previously and corresponding paths need to be filled in yaml files.

 file structure:
 ```